tier4/ota-client/tools/images_packer/README.md

 ```

+Both external cache source image and offline OTA image bundle use this image bundle layout.
-This layout is compatible with external cache source's layout, which means any offline OTA image can natually directly be used as external cache source recognized by otaproxy(but user still needs to prepare the device either by themselves and extract the offline OTA image rootfs onto the prepared device, or prepare the device with this **offline_ota_image_builder** package).
+It means that offline OTA image can also be used as external cache source recognized by otaproxy(but user still needs to prepare the device either by themselves and extract the offline OTA image rootfs onto the prepared device, or prepare the device with this **images_packer** package).

 <!--- Please check [External cache source](https://tier4.atlassian.net/wiki/spaces/WEB/pages/2813984854/OTA+cache+mechanism+design+for+otaproxy#External-cache-source) section of the doc for more details. --->

-## Offline OTA image Manifest schema
+## OTA image bundle Manifest schema

 Offline OTA image's rootfs contains a `manifest.json` file with a single JSON object in it.
 This file includes the information related to this offline OTA image, including the bundled OTA images' metadata.